JetBrains/teamcity-documentation/topics/multinode-setup.md

 #### Main Node Responsibility

 You can assign a secondary node to the _Main TeamCity node_ responsibility.
 This responsibility by default belongs to the current main node, but gets vacant if this node becomes unavailable.
-After you assign any secondary node to this responsibility, it becomes the main node and receives all its other responsibilities (processing builds, managing agents, and so on).
+After you assign any secondary node to this responsibility, it becomes the main node and in addition receives the "Handling UI Actions and Load Balancing User Requests" responsibility.
 All the running builds will continue their operations without interruption.
 If a [proxy is configured](#Proxy+Configuration) in your setup, build agents will seamlessly reconnect to the new main node.
 When the previous main node starts again, it becomes a secondary node, as the _Main TeamCity node_ responsibility is already occupied by another node.
 If necessary, you can repeat the procedure above to switch roles between these nodes.

 ### Internal Properties